Neel-517/Atlas-Lab-Employees-Attrition-and-Performance/README.md

 3 | 1 | 1 | 8

 ## **Suggestions**
+- 📝 <ins>**For Job Roles**</ins>:
-- 📝 <ins>**For every job role**</ins>: Conduct surveys to determine issues and to understand factors influencing turnover, and take action accordingly.
+  - Conduct surveys to determine issues and to understand factors influencing turnover, and take action accordingly.
+  - Offer more stock levels to employees to show inclusion and to make up for salary discrepancies.
+  - Improve overtime by setting priorities, improving efficiency, and regularly monitoring overtime conditions.
+- 💼 <ins>**Job satisfaction**</ins>:
+  - Offer career development opportunities.
-- 💼 <ins>**Job satisfaction**</ins>: Create learning paths and growth opportunities for each job role.
-Have one-on-one meetings to discuss expectations and any barriers.
+  - Have one-on-one meetings to discuss expectations and any barriers.
+  - Show recognition and appreciation for the work employees do.
+- 🌿 <ins>**Work-life balance**</ins>:
+  - Allow flexible/Remote/Hybrid work schedules, while offering rest days.
+  - Encourage PTO & mental health days.
-- 🌿 <ins>**Work-life balance**</ins>: Allow flexible work schedules, while offering rest days.
-Identify departments with continuous overtime and redistribute work to reduce burnout.
+  - Identify departments with continuous overtime and redistribute work to reduce burnout.
-- ❤️ <ins>**Relationship satisfaction**</ins>: Implement an inclusive workplace model where employees are valued and get rid of toxic policies.
-Focus on team building with other employees and managers.
+- ❤️ <ins>**Relationship satisfaction**</ins>:
+  - Implement an inclusive workplace model where employees are valued.
+  - Get rid of toxic policies and make helpful, accepting policies.
+  - Focus on team building with other employees.
+  - Train managers in emotional intelligence, conflict resolution, and empathy.
-- 📊 <ins>**For new hires leaving early**</ins>: Implement a 30-60-90 day plan to outline milestones and objectives, and let new hires know about the goals and mission.
-Check up on employees regularly to identify and fix issues.
+- 📊 <ins>**For new hires leaving early**</ins>:
+  - Implement a 30-60-90 day plan to outline milestones and objectives.
+  - Let new hires know about the goals and mission.
+  - Check up on employees regularly to identify and fix issues.